OPS-E2E-PPE/azure-docs-sdk-dotnet/api/overview/azure/activedirectory.md

 ## Overview

-Sign-on users and manage access to applications and APIs with Azure Active Directory.
+Sign-on users and manage access to applications and APIs with Azure Active Directory. prtest

 To get started with Azure Active Directory, see [ASP.NET web app sign-in and sign-out with Azure AD](/azure/active-directory/develop/active-directory-devquickstarts-webapp-dotnet).